 The route currently intersects the Gavan Hill Trail above the point where it will be rerouted, so the eastern end of the Upper Cross Trail may need to be realigned or some segment of the old Gavan Trail retained to ensure the connection is maintained.
+A trailhead at the top of Jarvis Street is congruent with current adjacent commercial use, but would need to be designed to respect the Sitka Homeless Coalition's proposed housing development.
+The top of Price Street is more residential and more excavation is required for a parking lot.
+Purchasing an existing nearby lot may be less expensive than building a new one.
+If a longer route is selected, the design narrative should identify an approach to maintain a direct winter route.

-Forest Service, City & Borough of Sitka
+City & Borough of Sitka, Forest Service